ZPP-MURMURAS/ZPP_Murmuras/research/platforms_research/platforms_research.md

 GPUs: nothing mentioned

 Notes: There is a prompt playground which could be useful if we need to do prompt engineering at some point.
+There is some possibility for [fine-tuning](https://www.braintrust.dev/docs/cookbook/recipes/AISearch#fine-tuning) but it is not well documented.

 Conclusion: What is unique to this site is their prompt engineering playground which could be useful if we want to make ChatGPT generate our data sets.
-This does not seem to fit our needs as I could not find any information on whether or not we can fine-tune a model on this site.
+This does not seem to fit our needs as the fine tuning options are not well developed or documented.

 # Google Colab
 ## Useful links